 Work At Put-in-Bay and Have Great Memories Forever!

-Every season, including the upcoming 2019 season, there is a multitude of summer jobs available to work at Put-in-Bay.
-College students who want to experience life on an island and earn money for school expenses take heed!
-College students have the skills needed for most of the work, but there are some jobs which require some special training.
-Besides working and earning money, you’ll have the opportunity to meet visitors and co-workers from all over the world.
+Every season, including the upcoming 2023 seasons, many summer jobs are available to work at Put-in-Bay.
+College students who want to experience life on an island and earn money for school expenses, take heed!
+College students have the skills needed for most of the work, but there are some jobs that require some special training.
+Besides working and earning money, you’ll have the opportunity to meet visitors and co-workers worldwide.
 The skills learned while working a summer job on the island are invaluable for that journey through life.
-Here’s a list of some of the hundreds of jobs that are available.
+Here’s a list of some of the hundreds of available jobs.

 Waiter and waitress jobs are among the most prolific on the island.
 Eating out is a favorite thing to do on the islands.
-Not only must the food be good, but all the friendly hardworking waiters and waitresses are equally important in making the Put-in-Bay Restaurants experience a pleasant and favorable one.
-Whether you like serving breakfast, lunch, dinner or late night fare, there are numerous shifts available.
+Not only must the food be good, but all the friendly, hardworking waiters and waitresses are equally important in making the Put-in-Bay Restaurants experience pleasant and favorable.
+Whether you like serving breakfast, lunch, dinner or late-night fare, numerous shifts are available.

 Work At Put-In-Bay As A Dockmaster